ricketytoc/tp/docs/UserGuide.md

 ## Prefix summary

-The prefixes are commonly used in commands such as `add`, `edit`, `find`, `sort` etc.
+The prefixes are commonly used in commands such as `add`, `edit`, `find`, and `sort`.
 The table below provides a summary on the corresponding prefix for each employee's attribute.

-The constraint for the attributes are also listed in the table.
-The constraint only applies to the `add` and `edit` commands where the attribute must fit the constraint for the command to succeed.
+The constraint for the attributes are listed in the table below.
+The constraint only applies to the `add` and `edit` commands where the attribute value must fit the constraint for the command to succeed.

 | Prefix | Attribute   | Constraint (only applies to `add` & `edit` commands)         |